New Patient Intake Forms:

 Before each appointment, you will receive an email asking you to fill out a brief Covid-19 screening survey.
 Please fill this out to help us keep all of our patients and staff safe.
 Thanks!

 What can I expect as a new patient?

-As a new patient, you will spend up to 90 minutes with Dr. Dawn Potter-Balusik.
+As a new patient, you will spend up to 90 minutes with Dr. Dawn Potter.
 She will personally review your health history, as well as your current health concerns.
-In addition to the detailed health questionnaire found at the above link, you will also be asked questions verbally.
+In addition to a detailed health questionnaire, you will be asked questions verbally.